WeiWangBUPT/DTVDF/README.md

  # Four algorithms of DTVDF

 We implement KShareGen, YShareGen, YShareVer, and Combine four algorithms.
+DTVDF is designed based on a trapdoor VDF, a variant of verifiable secret sharing over the integers, and a variant of the non-interactive zero-knowledge proof protocol.

  # References